IMSEONGJUN/SwiftyLRUCache/README.md

         return node.value
     }

+    /// Push your value and if there is same value, remove that automatically.
-    public func setValue(value: Value, forKey key: Key) {
+    /// if not, remove Least Recently Used Node and push new node. public func setValue(value: Value, forKey key: Key) {
         let newNode = ListNode(key: key, value: value) if nodeDictionary.contains(where: { $0.key == key }){